 convenient power so this perfected efficiency with little lateral resistance

-has much less value / is not worth the tradeoff.
-One last thing to note.
+has much less value / is not worth a boat that spins, slides sideways,

 The amount of lateral resistance benefit a keel, lee board, or center board provide to a canoe or kayak is more than offset with significant sacrifices, including weight, bulk, complication, drag and expense.
 Standard sail boats that have raise-able centerboards are raised on many points of sail to reduce drag.
 There are times increasing your lateral resistance could help if you consider no other factors, but overall they are a true drag on the overall performance of a kayak or canoe.
 Upwind tack lateral resistance issues can be mostly addressed simply by paddling to keep the bow pointed on course into the wind.
 One last reason to skip the lateral resistance appendages is to stay within the rules for some classes of adventure races.
 Some race rules allow sails in kayak classes but do not allow lateral resistance appendages.

 Even with all these arguments in favor of skipping lateral resistance